 On this course you will:

-4 Highers at AABB (standard entry) or BBBB (widening access entry) preferably including English or Drama or both plus English and preferably Maths or Applications of Maths at National 5.
+4 Highers at BBCC (standard entry) or BCCC (widening access entry) preferably including a science and social science subject plus National 5 English, Maths or Applications of Maths preferred.